 Integrated Vector Management Program

-The Vector Control Program (VCP) is a countywide program, managed by the County of San Diego Department of Environmental Health (DEH), that implements Integrated Vector Management activities to protect public health from the impacts of vector-borne diseases.
+The Vector Control Program (VCP) is a countywide program, managed by the County of San Diego Department of Environmental Health and Quality (DEH), that implements Integrated Vector Management activities to protect public health from the impacts of vector-borne diseases.
 These activities reduce the potential for the spread of diseases and the impact that vectors have on property and include ongoing educational outreach, vector surveillance activities, source reduction (i.e., physical control), and source treatment (i.e., biological and chemical control).
 The VCP’s core services include:

 - Early detection of public health risks through comprehensive vector surveillance and testing;